Pilotcore Insights

 Final guidance

 Both tools can support reliable infrastructure delivery.
-The better choice is the one your team can operate safely under real incident pressure, not just the one that looks cleaner in a demo.
+The better choice is the one your team can operate safely under real incident pressure, more than the one that looks cleaner in a demo.

-Prioritize clear ownership, tested recovery steps, and repeatable pipeline behavior before you optimize for advanced features.
+Prioritize clear ownership, tested recovery steps, and repeatable pipeline behavior before you optimize for advanced capabilities.